AlexanderConserva/AWS-Deployment-Challenge-1/README.md

 1. Create a Canonical Request<br>
 o	Define HTTP method, URI, headers and a hash of the payload.<br>
 o	Example in code: canonical_request variable.
-2. Create a String to Sign
+2. Create a String to Sign<br>
-o	Combine hashing algorithm, request date, credential scope and hashed canonical request. o	Example in code: string_to_sign.
+o	Combine hashing algorithm, request date, credential scope and hashed canonical request.<br>
+o	Example in code: string_to_sign.
-3. Calculate the Signature
+3. Calculate the Signature<br>
-o	Take the signing key from the secret key using HMAC-SHA256 over date, region and service. o	Example in code: get_signature_key().
+o	Take the signing key from the secret key using HMAC-SHA256 over date, region and service.<br>
+o	Example in code: get_signature_key().
-4. Add Authorization Header
+4. Add Authorization Header<br>
-o	Construct the Authorization header with signed headers and the signature. o	Example in code: authorization_header.
+o	Construct the Authorization header with signed headers and the signature.<br>
+o	Example in code: authorization_header.
-5. Send the Request
+5. Send the Request<br>
 o	Use requests.get() with the signed headers.